-Further information
+Further Information

-For more information, including general enquiries and implications for FBOs, see Annex A: MSM Q&A.
+For more information, including general enquiries and implications for FBOs, see Annex A: MSM Q&A. It is recommended that the Q&A is read in conjunction with the guidance.

-Draft guidance on mechanically separated meat (MSM): Annexes
+Guidance on Mechanically Separated Meat (MSM): Annexes

 All annexes for the draft mechanically separated meat (MSM) guidance, including Q&A and relevant legislation.